Last Updated on: 11th July 2024, 11:36 am

 2. Strengthening enamel

 Sugar-free gums can stimulate saliva which is rich in calcium.
-It can contain ingredients like xylitol or casein phosphopeptide-amorphous calcium phosphate (CPP-ACP) that help remineralize and strengthen tooth enamel.
+It may contain ingredients like xylitol or casein phosphopeptide-amorphous calcium phosphate (CPP-ACP) that help remineralize and strengthen tooth enamel.

 3. Freshening breath